-Charger mates with custom in car harnesses, so the same charger can be used for 6 different cars, each with a unique harness.
-Charging a multi cell series battery in this way has been shown to condition the pack for better performance, and at the same time as a cell balancer to get all of the cells to the fully charged state, and to recover from many battery related error codes.
+The Charger mates with custom in car harnesses, so the same charger can be used for 6 different cars, each with a unique harness.)
+Charging a multi-cell series battery in this way has been shown to condition the pack for better performance, and at the same time works as a cell balancer to get all of the cells to the fully charged state, and to recover from many battery related error codes.)
 A Discharge Load is available that plugs between the car and charger harness.
-It is used with the automatic Discharge/Charge, programmable from 1 to 3 Cycles, of Run Mode 6, which further improves this process of balancing the cells of a battery.
+It is used with the automatic Discharge/Charge operation of Run Mode 6, programmable from 1 to 3 Cycles, which further improves this process of balancing the cells of a battery.